SunnysideAaron/sqlc-plugin-dev/README.md

       make bash

+## databases

+There are two docker containers of databases for use.
+MySQL and PostgreSQL.

+    make my-up
+    make post-up
+    make my-down
+    make post-down

+Any sql files in the /initdb gets run when the container starts.

+They save data in /persistence.
+Delete this folder to reset the database.

+These are similar but not the same as the ones in from sqlc/docker-compose.yml.
+I didn't want to mess with docker running inside docker.

+Bring up which ever ones you need for the examples you are working on.

 ## Notes

 Plugins are compiled to WASM.
 This means they don't have to be developed in Go. [sqlc-gen-greeter](https://github.com/sqlc-dev/sqlc-gen-greeter) is an example of a plugin written in Rust.